PatilDevanshDeepak/CalcXL/README.md

 ## Bug Fixed:
 - Fixed the Select Function
 - Fixed ActiveCell Constructor
-- Removed clcToRight, clcToLeft, clcUp, clcDown functions from stable branch and added to this branch
+- The clcToRight, clcToLeft, clcUp, clcDown functions are deprecated from the project and have a new alternative 'End' function for that
 - Remove ClearContents function from the stable branch and added to this branch